wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     (3) In the case of a corporate subscriber that has a seal, the seal may also be affixed as part of its signature.

-    Subsection (1)(b) was amended, as from 1 April 1954, by section [2(2)(b)][46] Incorporated Societies Amendment Act 1953 by substituting the words ""prescribed fee"" for the words ""fee prescribed in Schedule 2 hereto"".

-    Section 7 was substituted, as from 15 December 2005, by [section 3][47] Incorporated Societies Amendment Act 2005 (2005 No 106).
+    Section 7: replaced, on 15 December 2005, by [section 3][47] of the Incorporated Societies Amendment Act 2005 (2005 No 106).

 ##### 8 Steps that Registrar must take if satisfied that requirements met